ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 System Updates
 ==============

-Ostro OS binaries are delivered as bundles, as in Clear(TM) OS.
+Ostro OS binaries are delivered as bundles, as in the Clear Linux OS.
-Bundles are a bit like traditional packages, but can overlap with other bundles and come with less meta data.
-Instead of thousands of packages, the entire distro consist of about 10 to 20 (*TODO*: double-check this guess) bundles.
+Bundles are a bit like traditional packages, but can overlap with other bundles and come with less metadata.
+Instead of thousands of packages, the entire distro consists of about 10 to 20 (*TODO*: double-check this guess) bundles.
 There is a core bundle with all the essential files required to boot the system.
 Several optional bundles contain individual runtimes and applications that were built together with the OS.

-Installing bundles must not change files contained in other bundles, i.e. if a file is contained in more than one bundle, it must have exactly the same content and attributes in all those bundles..
+Installing bundles must not change files contained in other bundles, i.e., if a file is contained in more than one bundle, it must have exactly the same content and attributes in all those bundles.
 So conceptually, one can imagine the bundle creation as installing all components of the OS in an image, configuring the image and then splitting up the installed files and their attributes as found in that